 This course provides an overview of the scope and challenge of international marketing.
-Other than the basic principles of marketing, students in this course are exposed to international marketing topics including the cultural environment of global markets, the dynamic environment of international trade, the importance of history and geography in designing international marketing strategies, the importance of understanding culture and cultural dynamics, the necessity of assessing global market opportunities, and developing and implementing a global marketing vision and strategies through effective international marketing research.
-Prerequisite: MKTG 204 Principles of Marketing.
+Other than the basic principles of marketing, students in this course are exposed to international marketing topics including the cultural environment of global markets, the dynamic environment of international trade, the importance of history and geography in designing international marketing strategies, the importance of understanding culture and cultural dynamics, the necessity of assessing global market opportunities, and developing and implementing a global marketing vision and strategies through effective international marketing.